Master of Interior Architecture Track I

 Graduate Certificates

-Further details on completing graduate specializations and certificates are available with the departmental academic advisor.
+Further details on completing graduate specializations and certificates are available from an academic advisor.